-As disclosed in note 2.2 to the financial statements, the Group has early adopted the amendment to HKFRS 16 and applied the practical expedient to all eligible rent concessions granted by the lessors for leases of certain restaurants and bakery properties of the Group.
+As discussed in note 2.2 to the financial statements, the Group has applied the practical expedient to all eligible rent concessions granted by the lessors for leases of certain restaurants and bakery properties of the Group.

 14. Leases (continued)